Who was Sosthenes?

 Verse 15 he goes on and presses the fact that be a “question of words and names and of your law, look yourselves in to it, for I will be no judge of such matters”.
 He then drove or threw them out.

-I see this was the right opportune time for Paul to come back to a beat up Sosthenes, to help him clean his wounds and to witness and minister to him.
+I see this was the right opportune time for Paul to come back to a battered Sosthenes, to help him clean his wounds and to witness and minister to him.
 Paul knew all about being beat up to near death as part of his witness for Jesus.

 Through the witnessing of Paul and nursing Sosthenes I believe this is the same man in 1 Corinthians 1:1, calling him brother, how close and loving they must of became.